pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 But if you look in our genesis file (`./localnet/poktrolld/config/genesis.json`) you'll find that you actually have direct access to the `faucet`!

+You can send some uPOKT to your `shannon_supplier` by running:

 ```bash
 poktrolld \